Health Benefits of Singing for Seniors

 We’re in Tune with You

 At Timber Ridge, our focus is on providing everything you need to enjoy life today and tomorrow.
 To help, we offer an engaging independent lifestyle and a HealthyLife Services program that promotes whole-body wellness through eight dimensions of wellness.
 We offer plenty of places and ways to socialize with friends and neighbors… we even have our own 20-person chorus!
-We also offer a full continuum of on-site care, just in case you ever need it.
+We also offer a full continuum of on-site care, from independent living to memory care, just in case you ever need it.
 To learn more about the camaraderie, convenience and peace of mind you’ll enjoy as part of our elevated lifestyle, contact us here.